st3v3nmw/hugo-tuftesque/README.md

 Hugo Tuftesque is a minimalistic blog-like theme for the static site generator [Hugo](https://gohugo.io) that implements the [Tufte-CSS](https://github.com/edwardtufte/tufte-css) project.

-This is a fork of the [Hugo Tufte Theme](https://github.com/slashformotion/hugo-tufte) with some modifications:
+This is a fork of the [Hugo Tufte Theme](https://github.com/slashformotion/hugo-tufte) with some modifications.

-1. Fixes rendering of content on mobile devices
-2. Removes dark mode support
-3. Adds `bluesky` & `linkedin` as socials

 I maintain this theme for use on [my personal website](https://www.stephenmwangi.com/).
 If you need a less opinionated version that stays true to the original fork, please check out [this theme](https://github.com/loikein/hugo-tufte).